Travel to Honiara, Solomon Islands

 |Deposit||Due now to reserve your space||$2,000|

 Refunds are given depending on the time left before departure according to the following table.
-The cancellation fee of $500 per person can be applied toward another tour if reserved within six months of the cancelled trip’s departure date.
+The cancellation fee of $500 per person can be applied toward another trip if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
-Consider purchasing trip cancellation insurance that could reimburse your trip costs in the event of your cancellation.

 |Dates||Forfeited Amount per Person|

-The Solomon Islands are humid throughout the year, with an average temperature of 80°F. Water temperatures are normally 82 to 86°F. April to May and October to November are considered the “shoulder seasons” with relatively dry weather and calmer seas.
+The Solomon Islands are humid throughout the year, with an average temperature of 80F.
+Water temperatures normally range between 82 and 86F.
+April to May and October to November are considered the “shoulder seasons” with relatively dry weather and calmer seas.
 Rain can be expected at any time, but usually only lasts a short while.

 No special skills are needed to participate, but you should be in general good health, and be able to climb up and down a ladder on your own.
 Participants should be adventurous and prepared for living aboard a ship.
 Practice snorkeling beforehand, to be sure that you are comfortable with your gear, and to determine that it’s functioning properly.
 Please contact us if you have any health concerns that may make this trip challenging.